slw07g/chrome-search-engine-importer/README.md

 The script will install any keywords in the YAML that do not already exist in the `Web Data` database.
 If you want to add these to be added, either adjust modify the keyword so that it is unique, or delete the existing keyword from your chrome search engines [here](chrome://settings/searchEngines).

+### You have to restart chrome

+_On Windows, Chrome needs to be closed while the script runs_ otherwise you will encounter an error when the script tries to swap out the Web Data sqlite database.

 For the newly added keywords to be visible in chrome, you must relaunch Chrome so that it reloads the SQLite database.
 I recommend enabling the "Continue where you left off" [Startup Option](chrome://settings/onStartup) in Chrome so that your tabs recover after you restart the browser.